 Accidents, sports injuries, and falls may crack your teeth and lead to toothaches.
 Depending on the level of severity, cracked teeth can be very painful.
 There are five common types of tooth cracks, increasing in level of severity: craze lines, cracked tooth, fractured cusp, vertical root fracture, and split tooth¹⁰.

 How to help treat tooth pain caused by trauma

 If you’ve chipped or cracked your tooth, be sure to see your dentist as soon as possible.
 The type of treatment your dentist does will likely depend on the location, type, and severity of the crack.
 Bonding, veneers, and crowns are some of the most common types of cracked teeth treatment, working both to help alleviate tooth pain and to restore the look of your teeth.
 Teeth typically don’t heal completely as broken bones do, so it’s important to treat cracked teeth right away before they get worse.

 If you’re experiencing dull, throbbing tooth pain rather than sharp tooth pain, this may be caused by a sinus headache or teeth grinding¹¹.

 How to help prevent tooth pain

 Like most dental conditions, it’s easier to prevent tooth pain than it is to cure it.
 Practicing good oral hygiene habits at home can help you avoid many oral health conditions that cause tooth pain.
 Here are some of the most common ways to help prevent tooth pain at home¹²:

-- Clean between your teeth daily, using string floss or interdental cleaner
+Clean between your teeth daily, using string floss or an interdental cleaner

 How dental insurance can help you cover the costs to prevent and get rid of tooth pain